DrWarpMan/steam-hour-booster/README.md

 npm start
 ```

-If you use E-Mail Steam Guard, you need to run this app attached to it's console first, so that you can input your Steam Guard code,
+If you use Steam Guard, you need to run this app attached to it's console first, so that you can input your Steam Guard code,
 afterwards it saves the "session" and you don't need to worry about Steam Guard anymore.
-Steam Guard via Mobile is not supported, yet!

 You should run this on a 24/7 online server to make this effective.
 To run it in the background, use either PM2 or docker version of this app.